What foods are best cooked in a smoker?

 Can I smoke without a smoker?

-Yes, you can use a grill with a smoker box or foil-wrapped wood chips to mimic the smoking process.
+You can use a grill with a smoker box or foil-wrapped wood chips to mimic the smoking process.

 What is the best wood for smoking?